-Figure 19.
+Figure 20.
 Excavated dune profile at MUI01 on Mustang Island.

-Figure 20.
+Figure 21.
 Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier, and (B) landward.

 Palacios, Van Vleck, and Tidehaven students have continued their beach measurements at Matagorda Bay Nature Park.
 The park has two special circumstances that make this monitoring especially informative and important.

-(1) Monitoring sites have been established on the updrift side of the jetty at the mouth of the Colorado River and at sites that allow students to compare a beach/dune system where vehicular traffic on the beach will be limited (MAT03) with an adjacent area where vehicular traffic will continue to be unrestricted (MAT01 and MAT02).
+(1) Monitoring sites have been established on the updrift side of the jetty at the mouth of the Colorado River and (2) at sites that allow students to compare a beach/dune system where vehicular traffic on the beach will be limited (MAT03) with an adjacent area where vehicular traffic will continue to be unrestricted (MAT01 and MAT02).
 Impacts of coastal structures (jetties) are critical to coastal management, and impacts of vehicles on Texas' beaches are not well documented.
 Vehicular traffic was permitted on the beach adjacent to the Nature Park until 2007.
 Currently, this section of beach has restricted access for vehicular traffic.
-Data collected between 2005 and 2007 will served as a baseline for the study on vehicular impact on beaches if the beach remains closed to vehicles.

-(2) During the 2009-2010 academic year, the U.S. Army Corps of Engineers began constructing a new north jetty at the mouth of the Colorado River.
-GPS-mapped shorelines from September 2006 and September 2012 show an 80-m seaward movement of shoreline position at MAT03 immediately north of the new jetty (fig. 21).
+During the 2009-2010 academic year, the U.S. Army Corps of Engineers began constructing a new north jetty at the mouth of the Colorado River.
+GPS-mapped shorelines from September 2006 and September 2012 show an 80-m seaward movement of shoreline position at MAT03 immediately north of the new jetty (fig. 22).
 Student data at MAT03 has shown that the new jetty on east Matagorda Peninsula has caused the shoreline to move seaward at a rate of 11 m per year between 2006 and 2014.

-Figure 21.
+Figure 22.
 Shoreline position change at Matagorda Peninsula.

-The shoreline and vegetation line position have been continuously moving seaward and volume has been increasing at this site throughout the study period (fig. 22).
+The shoreline and vegetation line position have been continuously moving seaward and volume has been increasing at this site throughout the study period (fig. 23).
 The combination of the new jetty impounding sand on the updrift side and the decreased vehicle access at MAT03 has allowed for coppice dune formation to occur on the expanded backbeach area and for new vegetation to develop without being disturbed.
+On the field trips during the 2015-2016 academic year, it was documented that salt marsh plants have become established on the widened backbeach area along with the coppice dunes.
 Tidehaven Middle School students will continue to monitor this site to determine if the shoreline, vegetation line, and sand volume will continue advancing or eventually stabilize.
+They will also be monitoring the salt marsh plants on the backbeach.

-Figure 22.
+Figure 23.
 Changes in beach and dune volume, shoreline position, and vegetation line position at MAT03 on Matagorda Peninsula.

 Cunningham Middle School students have already witnessed a remarkable change in their profile location after 6 years of monitoring.
 When the program began in 2009, a new profile marker was established along the profile azimuth directly behind the foredune so as to shorten the profile for the middle school students.
 Because of the sparse vegetation on the foredune, sand is constantly being rearranged by prevailing winds.
-Sand has been moved from the top of the foredune down the back slope of the dune so that now the landward toe of the dune has buried the new datum pipe.
+Sand has been transported from the top of the foredune down the back slope of the dune so that now the landward toe of the dune has buried the new datum pipe.
 In addition, the continuous line of vegetation is gradually moving landward.
-The new North Padre Island site has added a highly dynamic foredune location to the THSCMP system that will be interesting to monitor and to compare with the wellvegetated foredunes to the north on Mustang Island.
-Future measurements by all schools involved in the THSCMP will show not only change through time at each location, but also spatial variation along the Texas coast.
-Through time, data collected from Galveston Island, Matagorda Peninsula, Mustang Island, North Padre Island, and South Padre Island will help scientists better understand the relationship between coastal processes, beach morphology, and shoreline change at these locations.
+This North Padre Island site has added a highly dynamic foredune location to the THSCMP system that will be interesting to monitor and to compare with the well-vegetated foredunes to the north on Mustang Island.